varsha-karandikar/CKO.PaymentProcessing/README.md

 Further. the Bank Simulator will be a  separate service which will be called via HTTP/HTTPS

 # Using cloud Technologies
-The Paymentgateway APIs can be deployed using Azure App Service or AWS Elastic Beanstalk.
+1. The Paymentgateway APIs can be deployed using Azure App Service or AWS Elastic Beanstalk.
-The Payment Gateway will communicate with Acquiring Bank using HttpCommunication.
+2. The Payment Gateway will communicate with Acquiring Bank using HttpCommunication.
 We can have a wrapper build around IPaymentProcessingService to call Acquiring Bank APIs.
+3. Here Security is managed by using local JWT tokens. however, for this separate IdentityService can be used to authenticate.This service can be used with API Gateway (BFF) for Authentication.